 4.4.6.
-Design of the PDV measurements
+Design of the PDV Measurements

-The extension of the siitperf-pdv PDV tester was completely straightforward.
+The extension of the sittperf-pdv PDV tester was completely straightforward.
 We followed the same approach as with the latency tester: the Initiator of the throughput tester and the receiver of the Responder of the throughput tester are reused in the preliminary phase and port number enumeration is not supported in the test phase.

 4.4.7.
-Implementation of the pseudorandom enumeration of the port numbers
+Implementation of the Pseudorandom Enumeration of the Port Numbers

-As the pseudorandom enumeration of all the available port number combinations is very important for our state-of-the-art measurement method described in Section 5, we disclose its implementation details.
+As the pseudorandom enumeration of all the available port number combinations is very important for our stateof-the-art measurement method described in section 5, we disclose its implementation details.